mrismanaziz/Reforestation/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## What did the mountain climber name his son?
+Cliff.